Vox: Single Manual Continentals

 Serial Numbers/Dates

-UK Models: I'm told that the very first Continental MK-I's had the number "119" embedded (not sure exactly how - perhaps something like "11900" or "01191").
+UK Models: I'm told that the very first Continental MK-I's had the number "119" embedded (I don't know exactly how - perhaps something like "11900" or "01191").
 This came from the address of the factory, 119 Dartford Rd.
-I've not yet seen one so- numbered.
+I've not yet seen one so-numbered.
 I've observed three different number styles on the metal ID badges, and a fourth on a sticker found just behind the drawbar assembly.
 I'm not sure of the significance of the differences, nor if any conclusions can be drawn.
-I've only able to gather dates from four UK models.
+I've only able to gather dates from a few UK models.
 Here's what I've found so far:

 JMI manufacture dates were kept in a factory log book, now long since lost.